ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/notes-feature.md

 ...
 ```

 Let's add some data to test with.
-This is towards the top of the file where we have our other test data defined:
+This is towards the top of the test file, where we have our other test data defined:

 ```TypeScript
 import { Session, TastingNote, Tea } from '@app/models';